Noel Langley: Life and career

-Born on Christmas Day in Durban, South Africa, Noel Langley was the son of Durban High School headmaster Aubrey Samuel Langley and Dora Agnes Allison.
+Born on Christmas Day in Durban, South Africa, Langley was the son of Durban High School headmaster Aubrey Samuel Langley and Dora Agnes Allison.
 Noel Langley attended his father's school (Durban High School- KwaZulu-Natal, South Africa) until 1930.
-Noel's relationship with his headmaster father was a strained one as he did not meet his father's expectations.
-His father, Aubrey Samuel 'Madevu' (the isiZulu word for mustache), was a queer mix of sensitive artist, strict disciplinarian and rugby football enthusiast valued boys who were physically active.
-It seems that Langley senior rejected his son who was artistically inclined and physically weak (he was barred from sport and cadet drill by his doctor, Dr George Campbell).
-Their relationship was so poor that Noel bragged to Jack Cope (a fellow Natalian, poet and novelist) after his father's death that he had helped kill his father by sending him money for drink.
+Langley's relationship with his headmaster father was a strained one as he did not meet his father's expectations.
+His father, Aubrey Samuel 'Madevu' (the isiZulu word for mustache), was a sensitive artist, strict disciplinarian and rugby football enthusiast, and valued boys who were physically active.
+He rejected his son, who was artistically inclined and physically weak (he was barred from sport and cadet drill by his doctor, Dr. George Campbell).
+Their relationship was so poor that Langley bragged to Jack Cope (a fellow Natalian, poet and novelist) after his father's death that he had helped kill his father by sending him money for drink.

 He then studied at the University of Natal, from which he graduated with a BA in 1934.
 While at University, he began writing plays.
 His play Queer Cargo was produced by the Durban Repertory Theatre in 1932.
 Sailing for England, post-graduation, he by chance met a cousin of Charles Wyndham, the founder of London's Wyndham's Theatre.
 Queer Cargo was subsequently produced at Wyndham's Theatre where it ran for seven months.
 Langley wrote other plays for the West End stage in this period, which included For Ever and Farm of Three Echoes.
 His first big success came in 1935 with the publication of his first novel, Cage Me a Peacock, a satire set in ancient Rome.
 This was followed by another novel, There's a Porpoise Close Behind Us, and a children's book, The Land of Green Ginger, in 1936.
 Langley began writing for films in the 1930s, helping to write the British films King of the Damned and Secret of Stamboul.
 Langley then left London for Hollywood, having accepted a seven-year contract as a screenwriter for MGM.